 Baby porcupines are called porcupettes.
 A mother porcupine and her young is considered a family called “Prickle.”
 Females are known to give birth in the comfort of their homes.

-Porcupettes are about 3 percent of their mother’s weight at birth, according to a study at the San Diego zoo.
-Porcupettes are usually born with open eyes and soft quills made of hardened hair that protects the mother from injury during childbirth.
+According to a study at the San Diego Zoo, porcupettes are about 3 percent of their mother’s weight at birth.
+Porcupettes are usually born with open eyes and soft quills of hardened hair that protect the mother from injury during childbirth.

 Baby porcupines are quite playful as they frequently run after each other or make friendly attacks on other animals.
-Porcupettes mature between a month to 2.5 years depending on species and can live up to 15 years in the wild.
+Depending on the species, porcupettes mature between a month to 2.5 years and can live up to 15 years in the wild.

-Most young are ready to live on their own at about two months of age.
-A matured porcupette has quills as sharp as needles that can be removed very easily by itself.
+Most young are ready to live independently at about two months of age.
+A matured porcupette has quills as sharp as needles that can be easily removed.
 This quill is usually very hard and painful to pull out when thrown and can stay stuck in the skin of attackers.

 Life expectancy